County approves largest budget in history, aims to help 'most vulnerable'

 The largest share of proposed spending in all categories will go toward salaries, which account for $2.23 billion of the total budget.
 That includes an increase of 179 full-time equivalent positions.

-The plan includes items like $120 million to implement a new drug-treatment program for Medi-Cal recipients, 12 new public-health nurse jobs and $2 million to help caregivers who have burden of taking care of family members with Alzheimer’s or dementia.
+The plan includes items such as $120 million to implement a new drug-treatment program for Medi-Cal recipients, 12 new public-health nurse jobs, and $2 million to help caregivers who have the burden of taking care of family members with Alzheimer’s or dementia.
 Additionally, the county will fund a pilot program in which mental health professionals, and not solely law enforcement, are dispatched to assist individuals having psychological episodes.

 At the meeting, several speakers urged the county to tap into its reserves and create an Office of Immigrant and Refugee Services for what they said is a crisis happening on the border.
 Speakers from Invest in San Diego Families spoke on behalf of the children and families being torn apart at the border and said the county should take a page from Los Angeles County, where the board of supervisors is encouraging county agencies to visit shelters and assist in placing children separated from their parents with other relatives.